 It takes time for an immigrant to receive government welfare because of their immigration status.
 This makes it hard for migrants to afford living expenses until they find a job or other income stream.
 Often, newcomers may get frustrated within the first few weeks of arrival in Canada.
 And being away from family and friends’ support system only adds to their mental stress.

-Newcomers to Canada can access many paid or unpaid social support programs, but they might not know how to avail these services.
+Newcomers to Canada can access many paid or unpaid social support programs but might not know how to avail of these services.
 It is recommended that immigrants research their support options before leaving their home country and look for mentors who can help them when they arrive in Canada.
 They must be adaptive, resilient, and willing to start life afresh.

 Housing and Accommodation Costs

-A significant challenge all newcomers, whether immigrants or international students, face upon arrival in Canada is finding a place to stay.
+Upon arrival in Canada, all newcomers, whether immigrants or international students face a significant challenge in finding a place to stay.
 Hotels and Airbnb can be prohibitively expensive.
 Landlords may hesitate to rent their homes to newcomers as they do not have a job, credit history, or references.

-Moreover, domestic help in Canada is expensive, and you will soon find that most Canadians don’t have any household help.
+Moreover, domestic help in Canada is expensive, and you will soon find that most Canadians lack household help.
 That means you drive your car, cook your meals, do your laundry, and raise your kids – all by yourself.
 From cold winters to the cost of living, immigrants in Canada have many challenges they need to know more about before moving.